What are the highest scoring Premier League games? We look back at every match to have seen at least 10 goals scored in the competition.

 Tottenham became just the second club to score nine goals in a Premier League game, and the first in 14 and a half years (after Manchester United 9-0 Ipswich Town in March 1995) when they thrashed Wigan Athletic 9-1 in London back in November 2009.

-Astonishingly the teams went into half-time with Spurs leading only 1-0 thanks to a Peter Crouch strike.
-Harry Redknapp’s side went on to become the first, and so far only, side to score eight goals in a single half of a Premier League match – five of these coming from English striker Jermain Defoe.
+Astonishingly, the teams went into half-time with Spurs leading only 1-0 thanks to a Peter Crouch strike.
+Harry Redknapp’s side went on to become the first, and so far only, team to score eight goals in a single half of a Premier League match – five of these coming from English striker Jermain Defoe.